Spu7Nix/spwn_docs/triggerlanguage/4control_flow.md

 // will move group 10 up and down 10 times
 ```

-?> _**Note:** If you plan on only using your for loop only once in your program, you can add `reset = false` somewhere in your arguments, so it doesn't use extra groups resetting the counter (you can read more about all the options for this macro in the documentation for the standard library)_

 Just like for loop, while loop also has a trigger loop version: `while_loop`.
 This takes a _macro_ as its first argument, which is called on each loop, and should return a boolean.
 In this case, it's nice to use the shorter version of the macro syntax, which we looked at in the previous chapter.